 - Maximum Allowable Personal Property Matrix – Women's Facilities (Attachment 2)

-*The value of personal property retained by inmates will not exceed the dollar amounts identified on the matrixes.
+*The value of personal property retained by incarcerated individuals will not exceed the dollar amounts identified on the matrixes.

 Please note that books are NOT considered property.
 Books are considered publications and are authorized as long as they arrive directly from any publishing company.
-See the Send Publications page for information about sending books to inmates.
+See the Send Publications page for information about sending books to incarcerated individuals.

 Review Unauthorized Mail (Attachment 1) to ensure the contents of your package will not be rejected.

-In addition to the DOC Policy 450.120 Packages for Offenders, all packages must comply with DOC Policy 450.100 Mail for Individuals in Prison.
-Each month, inmates may receive one gift package (from family or friends) or one package they ordered themselves, but not both.
-The only way to send packages to inmates in prison is through the approved vendor, Union Supply Direct .
+In addition to the DOC Policy 450.120 Packages in Prisons, all packages must comply with DOC Policy 450.100 Mail for Individuals in Prison.
+Each month, incarcerated individuals may receive one gift package (from family or friends) or one package they ordered themselves, but not both.
+The only way to send packages to incarcerated individuals in prison is through the approved vendor, Union Supply Direct .